leanderseige/eurorackdiy/PSU.md

 I checked using my oscilloscope.
 I did not confirm it experimentally but I am sure that the secondary windings must be connected in the right phase order.
 The following screenshots show the two options of the phases and I chose the right option because I am sure that this is the only correct way to do it.
-P

 ![](bitmaps/oscilloscope1.png)